elastisys/compliantkubernetes/docs/compliantkubernetes/operator-manual/cluster-sizing.md

 ## Logging

-Logging stack (Elasticsearch) can take 100 records per second while provisioned with 12 CPUs and 24 GB of memory.
+Logging stack (OpenSearch) can take 100 records per second while provisioned with 12 CPUs and 24 GB of memory.